Your Alaskan Adventures

 2. Hiking

 Much like the rest of Alaska, Sitka has some incredible vistas that you won't want to miss during your visit.
 From easy hikes in town like the Baranof Castle State Historical Site for some views of downtown, or the Mount Verstovia Trail for a more challenging 5 mile hike for views of the entire island - there's really something for everyone.
+If you're not sure about hiking alone with the possibility of bear encounters, I recommend this guided hiking tour.

 Picture